maulberto3/cyberu_cmaes/README.md

 `sudo apt install libopenblas-dev`

-### Checking OpenBLAS Installation

-To verify where OpenBLAS is installed:

-`dpkg-query -L libopenblas-dev`
+If you want to check where did it got installed `dpkg-query -L libopenblas-dev`

 ## Additional Tools